 5% disposition fee upon sale

 |Minimum investment:||Approx $10,000|

 |Risks||Mitigated risks due to rigorous screening and due diligence and debt-free investing.|

 What is AcreTrader?

 AcreTrader is a crowdfunded farmland investing platform.
 So investing with AcreTrader is kind of like buying a share of a fast-growing company.
-Except you’re buying into farmland.
+Except you’re buying into a Special Purpose Vehicle (SPV) that owns farmland.

 AcreTrader’s founder and CEO prides himself on being raised in a farming family and combined his passion and education in both farms and finance to create a platform that makes it easy for investors to tap into farmland in a transparent and straightforward way.

 They do all the rigorous screening and handle the details for you, so you don’t end up making emotional decisions based on a childhood memory of pistachios.
 And they also allow for genuine diversification by working with farms across the country.